When and where are the trainings held?

 What is an ART module?

 ART stands for Advanced Ranger Training.
 ARTs are usually offered during the morning portion (10 am to 1 pm) of most trainings.
-Most ARTs are self paced or group paced, meaning that you and other interested veteran Rangers will take them on your own or in a group, at your own pace, without an instructor.
-An exception is ART of Green Dot, which is taught by a Green Dot trainer.
+Most ARTs are self – or group-paced, meaning that you and other interested veteran Rangers will take them on your own or in a group, at your own pace, without an instructor.
+An exception is the Green Dot Training, which is taught by a Green Dot trainer.
+(The Green Dot Training is distinct from the ART of Green FLAME, which is a self-paced/group-paced module.)

 What ARTs are available?